KermanX/tree-shaker/README.md

 ## Implementation

 1. `exec_x`: Execute the code.
     - Expressions: returns the value as entity.
     - Declarations: register the symbol sources.
 2. `calc_x`: Get entity from symbol source.

-3. `refer_x`: Mark the symbol source as used
+3. `refer_x`: Mark the symbol source as used.
 4. `transform_x`: Transform the code.